matrix-org/synapse/docker/README.md

    container, for example with `-p 80:8009`.
 To enable it in the docker container, set `-e SYNAPSE_ACME=1`.

-If you don't do any of these, Synapse will fail to start with an error like:
+If you don't do any of these, Synapse will fail to start with an error similar to:

     synapse.config._base.ConfigError: Error accessing file '/data/<server_name>.tls.crt' (config for tls_certificate): No such file or directory